boilthesea/cleanvid/README.md

 * [delegator.py](https://github.com/kennethreitz/delegator.py)
 * [pysrt](https://github.com/byroot/pysrt)
 * [subliminal](https://github.com/Diaoul/subliminal)
+* [`alass`](https://github.com/kaegi/alass)* (Optional, needed for `--alass` synchronization)

 To install FFmpeg, use your operating system's package manager or install binaries from [ffmpeg.org](https://www.ffmpeg.org/download.html).
 The Python dependencies will be installed automatically if you are using `pip` to install cleanvid.
+To use the optional subtitle synchronization feature, install [`alass`](https://github.com/kaegi/alass) from its repository and ensure the executable (e.g., `alass.bat` on Windows) is in your system's PATH.

 ## usage